Why did you run for Congress?

 What is a day like for you?

 When Congress is in session (i.e. on days when there are votes scheduled on bills pending before the House of Representatives), I am in Washington, D.C. and I spend much of my time meeting with constituents and groups from Colorado who have traveled to Washington to meet with me about various policy issues.
 I attend hearings in the committee of which I am a member, the Rules Committee.
-I am also a member of the House Democratic Steering Committee, Vice Chairman and Whip of the House Sustainable Energy and Environment Coalition, and Co-Chairman of the LGBT Equality Caucus.
+I am also a Vice-Chair of the House Democratic Steering Committee, Vice-Chair and Whip of the House Sustainable Energy and Environment Coalition, and Co-Chair of the LGBT Equality Caucus.
 A typical day sees me meeting with Congressional leadership, the Progressive Caucus, the New Dems Caucus and the Freshman Caucus, in addition to speaking at press conferences, giving interviews to the media and conducting tours of the Capitol.

 When Congress is not in session, I am usually in Colorado.
 Like in Washington, I meet with many constituents, advocacy organizations, local leaders and elected officials who have concerns about federal policy matters or want to bring issues to my attention.
 I also help individuals resolve problems that they may face with federal agencies or other entities and frequently visit local businesses, schools, health facilities, and organizations.
 Attending festivals, parades, town meetings, and advocacy and awareness events also gives me a unique opportunity to see as many people as possible in our community so that I can stay informed about the concerns of local residents and take those concerns back to Washington.
 Just this August, I held over two dozen public meetings and met over 7,000 constituents.
 I hope to have traveled to and held events in all eight counties in my district by 2010.